A Guide to Interview Preparation

 Posted by Wagga Wagga Resume on 12 Apr 2025

-This doesn’t need to be the scenario.
+This does not have to be the situation.

 Get comfortable around tricky questions.

-It’s all in the body language
+All it is in the body language

 Prepare questions

-"Does the company have any major projects underway right now"
+"Does the company have any major projects in the pipeline right now"

-"What are the opportunities for advancement and further training?"
+"What are the opportunities to advance and further education?"

 Additional Information